OpenLabsHQ/OpenLabs/docs/src/guides/installation.md

 Congratulations, OpenLabs is now running!

 Now you're ready to deploy your first lab.
-Head back to the [Quick Start Tutorial](../tutorials/quick-start.md) to continue.
+Head back to the [Deploy Your First Range](../tutorials/deploy-your-first-range.md) to continue.